Mythi46/roof_pre/technical_report/BILINGUAL_TECHNICAL_REPORT.md

 ---

-**Report Compiled by | 報告書編集**: AI Assistant
-**Technical Review | 技術審査**: Completed | 完了
-**Quality Assurance | 品質保証**: Verified | 検証済み
-**Status | ステータス**: ✅ Final Version | 最終版

----

-*This report contains complete technical details, performance analysis, and deployment guidance, providing comprehensive support for successful project implementation and future development. | 本報告書は完全な技術詳細、性能分析、デプロイガイダンスを含み、プロジェクトの成功実装と今後の発展に包括的サポートを提供します。*

----
+*This technical report focuses on comprehensive technical analysis, implementation details, and optimization methodologies for the roof detection project.*

 ## 📚 Related Documentation | 関連文書